To: All Members and Interested Community Groups

 The Bank offers a number of valuable tools and resources designed to help our members and their community partners build and shape strong, vibrant communities.
 We encourage you to learn more about the support we provide for targeted community lending and affordable housing and economic development in Arizona, California, Nevada, and other regions our members serve.

 AHP grants are awarded through a competitive application process and support a wide range of rental and owner-occupied projects, from historic preservation and adaptive reuse to new construction and rehabilitation of rental or owner-occupied housing.
-Bank members submit applications for these grants in partnership with community-based affordable housing project sponsors.
-The next application cycle will begin in the first quarter of 2017.
+Bank members submit applications for these grants in partnership with affordable housing sponsors.
+The next application cycle will begin in the first quarter of 2018.

 Members may use ACE credit to provide funds for projects and activities that result in the creation or retention of jobs or provide services or other benefits for low- and moderate-income people and communities.
 Funds may be used to support community lending and economic development, including small business, commercial and industrial activities, community facilities, and public works.
 ACE advances are priced lower than regular Bank advances and are available throughout the year for a variety of credit products in a wide range of maturities.